PHRaposo/omsib/README.md

 # OMSIB LIBRARY

-Export score from OpenMusic to Avid Sibelius Software.
+Export scores from OpenMusic to Avid Sibelius Software.